exbotanical/zito.fyi/content/a-comprehensive-frontend-style-guide.md

 There you have it, my rules to die on a hill by.
 I actually have many, many more, but this article is already long enough.
 Even if you disagree with my takes on these contentious issues, my hope is you'll draw inspiration to adopt a more decisive approach to code style when maintaining a JavaScript or TypeScript codebase.

 As a frontend lead, it's my job to think about these things so my team doesn't have to.
 Of course, the final decision should always be a collective one, or at least your team should feel comfortable suggesting a change.
 I'm a big believer in static analysis tools and I can confidently say that proper tooling can make or break a collaborative codebase.
-Despite my sardonic perspective on the _just be consistent_ adage, I should clarify that, yes, whatever you decide to do what ultimately matters is that you do it consistently.
+Despite my sardonic perspective on the _just be consistent_ adage, I should clarify that, yes, what ultimately matters is that you do whatever you decide consistently.

 ### Shared Configurations